 The New Nashville

-Let’s get something out of the way: We know this is the ultimate girlfriend getaway destination of all time.
-But this time around, we’ve got the best brand spankin’ new spots to hit to make your trip to Nashville feel like the first time again.
+Let's get something out of the way: We know this is the ultimate girlfriend getaway destination of all time.
+But this time around, we've got brand spankin' new spots to hit to make your trip to Nashville feel like the first time again.

 The Bluebird Café has long been the ultimate stop for singers destined to become country stars, but if you want a place a little less touristy, try out The Listening Room Café in the SoBro district.
 Make a reservation at Pearl Diver and sit amongst palm-frond wallpaper, seafoam booths, and coral stools.
 The bar cranks out very girls' trip-friendly drinks, such as a classic daiquiri with rum, pressed sugarcane, and lime.

 If you're looking for a trendy spot with indoor and outdoor group activities, head to Pinewood Social.
 It's a hip restaurant with a distanced bowling alley for your best-ever group dinner yet.

 If your crew is into mega views (or Instagramming them), head up to the Blue Ridge Mountains to this large private lake that's so pretty it was once referred to as, "America's Switzerland," since it favored the Alp's characteristic mountainside lakes.
 It even served as the getaway destination of industry giants like the Rockefellers.